JackJack3231/V0-Auxiliary-Fan/README.md

 ...
 ```

-### Example: Fan controlled with MOSFET connected to GPIO13 on your Raspberry Pi and your Pi is configured in klipper with a `[mcu host]` section:
+### Config-Example: Fan controlled with MOSFET connected to GPIO13 on your Raspberry Pi and your Pi is configured in klipper with a `[mcu host]` section:

 ```
 ...